 1 10.
 Deferring the tax consequences of a forced liquidation of livestock if it is due 2 to severe weather conditions or other causes and if the animals are replaced 3 within a 5-year time frame; and 4 11.
 Equitable deductions for farmers who sell to co-ops.
 5 H. TAXATION 6 We support: 7 1.
 Legislation that would hold multinational and offshore corporations 8 responsible for their full tax burden, including user fees to cover the cost of 9 import inspections; 10 2.
 Closing tax loopholes for corporations and individuals to balance the tax 11 burden for funding the federal government; 12 3.
-The right of state governments to tax production of nonrenewable resources 13 such as coal, oil, natural gas, and minerals; L 4 4.
-Reforming U.S. capital gains tax laws to allow tax-free conversion of farm 15 assets in exchange for investments in all categories available to the general 16 public and other business entities; L 7 5.
+The right of state governments to tax production of nonrenewable resources 13 such as coal, oil, natural gas, and minerals; 14 4.
+Reforming U.S. capital gains tax laws to allow tax-free conversion of farm assets in exchange for investments in all categories available to the general 15 16 public and other business entities; 17 5.
 A \$2,000,000 capital gains exemption tax on farm real estate sales; 18 6.
-Studying the inclusion of a federal mechanism to equalize the effects of 19 foreign consumption taxes on trade; and 20 7.
-An expansion to Internal Revenue Code Section 280E that would allow 21 businesses compliant with state laws to claim deductions and credits 22 associated with the production and sale of medical and industrial cannabis.
-23 We oppose: 24 1.
-Multinational corporations moving to tax havens to avoid tax liabilities; 25 2.
-Legislation and court action that would prohibit states from taxing 26 multinational corporations based on the volume of business done in the 27 state; 28 3.
-Any taxation for the use of the internet; 29 4.
-Enactment of a national sales tax; 30 5.
-Unfunded federal mandates being imposed on state and local jurisdictions; 31 6.
-Efforts to prohibit the cash method of income and expense accounting; and 32 7.
-A Border Adjustment Tax (BAT).
+Studying the inclusion of a federal mechanism to equalize the effects of 19 foreign consumption taxes on trade; 20 7.
+An expansion to Internal Revenue Code Section 280E that would allow 21 businesses compliant with state laws to claim deductions and credits 22 associated with the production and sale of medical and industrial cannabis; 23 and 24 8.
+Extending the Section 199A deduction.
+25 We oppose: 26 1.
+Multinational corporations moving to tax havens to avoid tax liabilities; 27 2.
+Legislation and court action that would prohibit states from taxing 28 multinational corporations based on the volume of business done in the 29 state: 30 3.
+Any taxation for the use of the internet; 31 4.
+Enactment of a national sales tax; 32 5.
+Unfunded federal mandates being imposed on state and local jurisdictions;

-I. TAX CREDIT

-A properly designed tax credit can encourage new enterprises in rural communities, be a stimulus for encouraging new family farms and family fishing businesses and be an opportunity for retiring farmers to sell their operations to beginning family farmers.

-- 1. A tax credit, targeted to the seller of farmland, who sells to a beginning or young farmer; - 2.
-Credit being extended to a sale of land or a small business from one generation to the next; - 3.
-Continuation of the investment tax credit; - 4.
-A federal tax credit for approved conservation practices for non-deductible expenses; - 5.
-An investment in tax credit allowance to farmer-owned cooperatives that build facilities in rural America.
-The investment tax credit should be required to be allocated back to the patron-members of the co-op; - 6.
-A tax credit for renewable energy; and - 7.
-Tax credits generated through the creation of a conservation easement be marketable to those who have a tax liability with appropriate safeguards.

-We oppose the forced sale of assets under receivership of bankruptcy resulting in tax liabilities that exceed the capacity of asset liquidation funds to meet those tax obligations.
+1 6.
+Efforts to prohibit the cash method of income and expense accounting; 2 7.
+A Border Adjustment Tax (BAT); and 3 8.
+Classifying the sale or trade of depreciable machinery and equipment that 4 was used in the normal course of operations of a farm or ranch as nonfarm 5 income.
+6 I. TAX CREDIT 7 A properly designed tax credit can encourage new enterprises in rural communities, 8 be a stimulus for encouraging new family farms and family fishing businesses and be an 9 opportunity for retiring farmers to sell their operations to beginning family farmers.
+10 We support: 11 1.
+Tax credits, designed to incentivize the sale of farmland, agricultural 12 equipment, and livestock, to beginning or young farmers; 13 2.
+Credit being extended to a sale of land or a small business from one 14 generation to the next: 15 3.
+Continuation of the investment tax credit: 16 4.
+A federal tax credit for approved conservation practices for non-deductible 17 expenses; 18 5.
+An investment in tax credit allowance to farmer-owned cooperatives that 19 build facilities in rural America.
+The investment tax credit should be 20 required to be allocated back to the patron-members of the co-op; 21 6.
+A tax credit for renewable energy; and 22 7.
+Tax credits generated through the creation of a conservation easement be 23 marketable to those who have a tax liability with appropriate safeguards.
+24 We oppose the forced sale of assets under receivership of bankruptcy resulting in 25 tax liabilities that exceed the capacity of asset liquidation funds to meet those tax 26 obligations.
+27